CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Netfilter-ACLs/_index.md

 0 0 DROP icmp -- any any anywhere anywhere icmp echo-request
 ```

-However, the rule is not synced to hardware when applied in this way and running `cl-acltool -i` or `reboot` removes the rule without replacing it.
+However, the rule is not synchronized to hardware when applied in this way and running `cl-acltool -i` or `reboot` removes the rule without replacing it.
 To ensure all rules that can be in hardware are hardware accelerated, place them in `/etc/cumulus/acl/policy.conf` and install them by running `cl-acltool -i`.

 ### Estimate the Number of Rules